 Although waterproof mascaras are great when we’re on the ground, at 34,000 feet in the sky it’s probably your worst enemy.
 The air is much drier on a plane, which means that a waterproof mascara will just dry out your lashes.
 Instead, choose a long-lasting mascara that won’t run or be too difficult to take off like the Maybelline Volum’ Express falsies mascara.

 You need to be careful with a bronzer, as you don’t want it to make you look tired – however, when applied properly, in the shape of the number three, you can give your face a warm and natural glow.
 Top up with a hint of blush for the ultimate rosy cheek and a swish of rose gold highlighter (if it’s permitted).
 The Benefit blush bar is perfect for this.

 Red lipstick is the colour of choice amongst most airlines, most likely because it brightens smiles and makes teeth appear whiter.
 Airlines such as Emirates, Singapore Airlines, American Airlines and Aegean all swear by the perfect shade of red.
 The Kat Von D everlasting liquid lipstick is a popular choice.

 If you’re used to ‘baking’ your face with a finishing powder once your makeup is neatly applied, you should skip this step.
-Instead, reach for a killer setting spray like Urban Decay’s all-nighter spray to make sure your makeup is locked in for over 24 hours!
+Instead, reach for a killer setting spray like Milani's to make sure your makeup is locked in for over 24 hours!